Easleyjs-CodeFellowsProjects/reading-notes/reading1.md

 # Reading Notes 01 - easleyjs

+React projects can be created with: npm create vite@latest

+(Lab activity was done in /class-demos)

+-- Class Exercise
 1. What is a “component”?

    A reusable piece of UI functionality that has it's own encapsulated properties and methods.